jgillich/blockforge/website/content/blog/2018/01-announcing-coinstack.md

 After modifying the configuration to fit your needs, start the miner:

 ```
-$ coinstack miner
+$ blockforge miner
 19:55:03	info	miner started
 19:56:03	info	CPU 0: 75.32 H/s
 ```

 As you can see, the miner will automatically report your hashrate every minute.

 But this is not all.
-CoinStack also includes a simple graphical user interface.
-On Windows, simply double click the exe to launch it, on Linux you'll need to run `coinstack gui`.
+BlockForge also includes a simple graphical user interface.
+On Windows, simply double click the exe to launch it, on Linux you'll need to run `blockforge gui`.
 Note that this requires webkit2gtk to be installed.
 Here's how it looks:

 ![](/images/2018/coinstack.png)

-In case you're experiencing any issues, run CoinStack with the `--debug` flag and create an issue [on our GitHub page](#) with the output.
+In case you're experiencing any issues, run BlockForge with the `--debug` flag and create an issue [on our GitHub page](#) with the output.

-We have big plans for CoinStack, but to make it happen, we need your help in any of the following
+We have big plans for BlockForge, but to make it happen, we need your help in any of the following
 areas:

 * **Programming**: Most of our code is written in Go, the crypto is implemented in C and the graphical